-As required by the Accounts and Audit (England) Regulations, the Director of Finance, Investment & Risk (& Section 151 Officer) reviewed the effectiveness of the Internal Audit service during the year and reported this to the General Purposes & Audit Committee which concluded that the Internal Audit service is satisfactory and fit for purpose.
-This undertaking is part of the core functions of the General Purposes & Audit Committee, as set out in CIPFA's Audit Committees: Practical Guidance for Local Authorities and applied in the Council.
+As required by the Accounts and Audit (England) Regulations, the Director of Finance, Investment & Risk (& Section 151 Officer) reviewed the effectiveness of the Internal Audit service during the year and reported this to the GPAC, which concluded that the Internal Audit service was satisfactory and fit for purpose.
+This undertaking is part of the core functions of the GPAC, as set out in CIPFA's Audit Committees: Practical Guidance for Local Authorities and applied in the Council.

-The Annual Report of the Head of Internal Audit for the year ending March 2020/21 provided only Limited Assurance that the system of internal control accorded with proper practice.
+The Annual Report of the Head of Internal Audit for the year ending 31 March 2020/21 provided only 'Limited Assurance' that the system of internal control accorded with proper practice.
 56% of the overall audits undertaken had 'Limited' or 'No' assurance, with 71% of internal audits of systems falling into these categories.
 The following internal audits from the 2020/21 internal audit plan had limited or no assurance: